 - Tap one to activate Google's text-to-speech feature.

-The Phone app on your Pixel device will then read out a message to the operator that: Informs them you're using an automated service; describes what kind of help you need; and details your current location (including your street address, if available, as well as a Plus code).
+The Phone app on your Pixel device will then read out a message to the operator that: Informs them you're using an automated service; describes what kind of help you need; and details your current location (including your street address, if available, as well as an emergency location signal).

-A Plus code is like a short street address, but for people who don't have a street name and number, allowing them to still receive emergency services.
-So, say you're in the woods and dial for help, your Plus code will let responders know where exactly you're located.
+The Android Emergency Location Service (ELS) provides fast and accurate location for emergency services to use, allowing people who don't have a street name and number to still receive emergency services.
+So, say you're in the woods and dial for help, Android ELS will let responders know where exactly you're located.

 Which devices can use this feature?

-All Pixel devices with the Phone app, starting from the original Pixel phones all the way up through to the new Pixel 3A, can use this feature.
+All Pixel devices with the Phone app, starting from the original Pixel phones all the way up through to the new Pixel 6, can use this feature.

 Where is this feature available?